Product Care

 All materials can accumulate dust and dirt over time, so routine cleaning is essential to maintain the appearance and longevity of your item.
 Treat any spot stains promptly, and always dry thoroughly after cleaning to avoid residue buildup.

-Please ensure the power is turned off before cleaning any electrical products.
+For lighting, Please ensure the power is turned off before cleaning any electrical products.

 Glass